Timber Sycamore: Analysts

-Thomas Joscelyn of The Weekly Standard defended Trump administration's decision to cancel the program, arguing "there is no evidence that any truly moderate force is effectively fighting Assad."
+Thomas Joscelyn of The Weekly Standard supported the Trump administration's decision to cancel the program, stating "there is no evidence that any truly moderate force is effectively fighting Assad."
 In December 2017, Max Abrahms of the Council on Foreign Relations and John Glaser of the Cato Institute observed in the Los Angeles Times that "[ISIL] imploded right after external support for the 'moderate' rebels dried up," which is consistent with studies demonstrating that "external support for the opposition tends to exacerbate and extend civil wars, which usually peter out not through power-sharing agreements among fighting equals, but when one side—typically, the incumbent—achieves dominance."
-Political scientist Federico Manfredi Firmian called Timber Sycamore “one of the United States’ most ill-conceived and deadly covert-action programmes,” noting that it failed to unseat Assad, fuelled the war, and inflicted untold misery on the Syrian people.
+Political scientist Federico Manfredi Firmian called Timber Sycamore “one of the United States’ most ill-conceived and deadly covert-action programs,” noting that it failed to unseat Assad, fueled the war, and inflicted untold misery on the Syrian people.
+Jeffrey Sachs and Bob Dreyfuss said that the Obama administration's aim in the Timber Sycamore program was to overthrow the government of Bashar al-Assad.

+Charles Lister, a senior fellow at the Middle East Institute, criticized the Obama administration for not providing adequate funding and "necessary resources" to FSA units.
+He said that this indecision resulted in the program's failure to decisively shift the strategic dynamics of the war in favor of the Free Syrian Army.
+According to Lister, the Timber Sycamore program was "drip-feeding opposition groups just enough to survive but never enough to become dominant actors".

 Columnists

-In 2016, Canadian conservative commentator Rachel Marsden, in a column in The Baltimore Sun, gave her interpretation of the New York Times reporting on Timber Sycamore as the CIA and Saudi Arabia intending for Timber Sycamore to allow independent military forces to drive out Assad, install a Syrian leader friendly to US, Saudi and Qatari interests, and weaken Russia's influence in the Middle East.

-In 2016, Australian columnist Paul Malone speculated in the Sydney Morning Herald that weapons delivered by Timber Sycamore might be acquired by al-Qaeda in Syria, comparing the program to CIA support for the Afghan mujahideen, or American weaponry being seized by ISIL in 2014 in Mosul, Iraq.
+In 2016, Canadian right-wing political commentator Rachel Marsden, in a column in The Baltimore Sun, provided her interpretation of the New York Times reporting on Timber Sycamore.
+She suggested that the Timber Sycamore program involved the arming and funding of independent military contractors by the Saudi intelligence, along with the CIA's training of pro-American militias in Syria, and that these operations aimed at overthrowing the Assad government, installing a new Syrian government friendly to U.S., Saudi and Qatari interests, and weaken Russia's influence in the Middle East.
+In 2016, Australian columnist Paul Malone wrote in the Sydney Morning Herald that weapons delivered to various Free Syrian militias might have been captured by the Al-Nusra Front, outlining a parallel with the seizure of American weaponry by the Islamic State organization after its capture of Mosul in 2014.